This post may contain affiliate links.

-The Easter Brunch menu is one of my favorite meals to plan.
+Easter Brunch is one of my favorite menus to plan.
 After months of cozy, soul-soothing meals, it’s finally time to serve something bright and fresh!
-Whether you’re serving Easter brunch or Easter lunch, we’ve got ideas for both.
+Whether you’re serving Easter brunch or Easter lunch, I’ve got tons of ideas for you.

-Serve up a tasty quiche or make the classic glazed ham and drizzle it with our beloved mustard sauce.
+Serve up a tasty quiche or make the classic ham and drizzle it with my beloved mustard sauce.
 Don’t forget a spring veggie side, a fun cocktail and of course a bright and citrusy dessert.
-We’ve got recipes for it all!

 - 1-2 appetizers